bringg/teleport/rfd/0203-database-healthchecks.md

 Recall that there may be multiple `db_server` heartbeats for the same database, but the web UI only shows a single resource tile for the database.
 If this is the case, then the tooltip will be shown if any of the heartbeats have an unhealthy `target_health.status`.
-The tooltip content may look something like this:
+The tooltip content may look something like this (or equivalent singular form verbiage if there's only one agent):

     M out of N Teleport database services proxying access to this database cannot reach the database endpoint.
     <link to healthcheck/network troubleshooting doc>

-    Last error: "(tcp) failed: Operation timed out"
-    Database:
-    - URI: <DB uri>
     Affected Teleport database services:
     - Hostname: <hostname>
       UUID: <uuid>